Permanent Mold Castings

 Core Traits of Permanent Mold Castings

-Permanent mold castings, also known as gravity die castings, refer to a metal casting process that employs reusable molds.
-They are usually made from metals like steel or iron.
-Unlike disposable molds used in sand casting and lost wax casting, these molds are designed to be used repeatedly for the production of multiple castings.
+Also called gravity die castings, permanent mold castings refer to a metal casting process that uses strong, reusable molds, typically made from tough metals like steel or iron.
+Unlike the disposable molds used in sand casting and lost wax casting, permanent molds enable repeated use, making them a more sustainable option for large-scale casting production.

-Key characteristics and aspects of permanent mold casting include:
+Key features and advantages of permanent mold casting include:

 -